alhajee/ckan/doc/index.rst

-Welcome to CKAN's documentation!
-These docs are organized into several guides, each guide serves a different audience of CKAN users or contributors.
+Welcome to FMLD's documentation!
+These docs are organized into several guides, each guide serves a different audience of FMLD users or contributors.

 .. toctree::
   :maxdepth: 2